 four-hour papers and an oral examination.
 All graduate students

-abroad.
+abroad, generally the fourth year of their program.
 Students in classical archaeology are advised to spend a

 year at the American School of Classical